flurdy/doubledragon/README.md

 *
       brew install fluxcd/tap/flux

-* Test if Flux can be installed on your cluster
+* Test if Flux ir ready to be installed on your cluster

       flux check --pre

+### Install Flux on your cluster

+*
+      flux bootstrap github \
+        --components-extra=image-reflector-controller,image-automation-controller \
+        --owner=$GITHUB_USER \
+        --repository=doubledragon-fleet \
+        --branch=main \
+        --path=./clusters/my-doubledragon-01 \
+        --personal

+* This assumes the repo is called _doubledragon-fleet_ (it will create it if it does not exist).
+   And names your initial cluster as _my-doubledragon-01_.
+   Change as appropriate

+*
+      git pull

 ### File structure